 How to Keep Away the Winter Skin

 It always amazes me at how quickly our skin can be affected by the changing climates.
-Through summer we are fake tanning, bronzing and smothering our skin in whatever acceptable sun factor our destination requires.
+Through summer we are fake tanning, bronzing and smothering our skin in whatever acceptable sun factor.
 But when it comes to winter do we really know how to take care of our skin?
-In winter our skin can quickly go dry and dull and we can find it difficult to find ways to put moisture back into the skin.
-So I’m going to share a few tips on how you can get your skin winter ready and how to continue that throughout the season.
+In winter our skin can quickly go dry and dull.
+We can find it difficult to find ways to put moisture back into the skin.
+So I’m going to share a few tips on how you can get your skin winter ready.
+And how to continue that throughout the season.

 The Key is Moisture

 One thing that we need to continuously work towards is keeping the moisture in.
 Even if you are someone that doesn’t usually get dry skin.
 The likelihood is you will more than likely experience it during the colder months.
-The reason for this is, over winter the air looses its humidity and therefore the water in our skin evaporates quicker than normal.
-So you want to make sure you change your skincare routine around to counteract the dryness.
+The reason for this is, over winter the air looses its humidity.
+Therefore the water in our skin evaporates quicker than normal.
+So you want to make sure you change your skincare routine.
+This will help to counteract the dryness.

 STEP ONE: Swap Cleanser